Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/X-Rays.md

 How do X-rays work?
 You can talk about the production of X rays to older kids - it involves very high voltages across metal, releasing photons which travel along and get stopped by things which are dense and/or which have high molecular mass (this is why calcium shows up, and explains blood being somewhat radioopaque because of its iron content - you can see blood in the heart, and you can also visualise it on CT scans, which are just X-rays taken at loads of different levels and cunningly put together).
 The X-ray film starts white and becomes black where the photons hits it, therefore non-dense things, e.g. gas, look black on film and dense things, e.g. metal, stay looking white.

-Smaller kids will appreciate something a bit like light which can go through softer things eg. skin but not harder things eg bone, metal implants.
+Smaller kids will appreciate something a bit like light which can go through softer things e.g. skin but not harder things e.g. bone, metal implants.
 Likening it to a shadow can be useful.
 Of course then explaining a barium enema can be tricky, but you could describe it as "special liquid which can be seen on X rays".

 Basically, you can go through the X-rays however you like and develop your own spiel.
 Here are some ideas: